Q.Where is LCAS located and what are the hours of operation?

 Q.What do I do if I have found a dog or cat?

 The Lee County Ordinances state that all strays must be reported to the Sheriff Dept. (919)775-5531 or brought to the Lee County Animal Shelter at: 1450 N. Horner Blvd.
 Sanford NC 27330.

 Q.If I find my animal at LCAS is there a fine for me to get it back?

-If we pick up your animal and are unable to locate who it belongs to, the animal can be reclaimed but there is a fee.
+If the Sheriff's Department picks up your animal it can be reclaimed but there is a fee.
 The owner will be charged $10.00 a day for each day that the animal is held at our shelter and a $20.00 processing fee.
-The owner must also provide proof of rabies vaccination upon release and if it is not current, the owner will have 72 hours to get the animal vaccinated.
+The owner must also provide proof of ownership (pictures, videos, or vet records).
+If it is not current on rabies vaccination, the owner will have 72 hours to get the animal vaccinated.

 Q.Does LCAS pick up injured animals on the side of the road?

 Please call the Lee County Sheriff's Office at 919-775-5531 to pick up dogs that are injured in Lee County M-F during regular business hours.
 If the animal that comes in is severely injured, it may be humanely euthanized immediately to prevent any further suffering.
 Dead animals will not be collected.

 Q.Who picks up dead animals in Lee County?

 LCAS does not pick up dead animals in Lee County.
 Dead animals located on public property or on city streets are picked up by the City of Sanford, 919-775-8247.
 Dead animals located on highways and county roads are picked up by NCDOT, 919-775-3122.
 Dead animals located on private property are the responsibility of the property owner.